caitlinttl/penguin-cabin/README.md

 Penguin Cabin
 ---

 Introduce the eighteen kinds of penguins in the world.
 - node.js
 - express

 ---

 Deploy on Heroku.

-Created by `Caitlin`, Hsinchu, Taiwan, 2022.
+Created by Caitlin, Hsinchu, Taiwan, 2022.

 ---